ComputerScienceHouse/csh-eval/doc/eval_schema.markdown

 changes to the constitution modifying the current evaluations process, or to allow for a future change in scope of the evaluations database.

-* introductory - An introductory evaluation (also refered to as a 10-week evaluation)
+* `introductory` - An introductory evaluation (also refered to as a 10-week evaluation, or freshman evals)
-* membership   - A membership evaluation
+* `membership` - A membership evaluation

 ## Tables